aekarakus/aekarakus.github.io/_posts/2022-05-29-on-my-struggles-to-setup-a-repository-manager.md

 ---
 title: On My Struggles to Setup a Proxy Repository Manager
 layout: post
-summary: On My Struggles to Setup a Proxy Repository Manager
+summary: How I managed to set a proxy repository manager on my home lab
 author: "alperenkarakus_"
+largeimage: cephei.jpg
 categories:
 - Linux
 tags: